 REFUNDS + RETURN POLICY

-Redux gladly accepts all exchanges within a three week period after purchase.
+Redux gladly accepts all *elligible returns and exchanges within a three week period after purchase.
 Items must be in new, resellable condition and still have tags.
 Merchandise is available for exchange either online or in-store.
 Exchanges may be subject to additional shipping charges, but store pickup is always free.

 Please contact us at [email protected] for all return and exchange inquiries.